Martha Jackson Jarvis

 Martha Jackson Jarvis (born 1952) is an American artist known for her mixed-media installations that explore aspects of African, African American, and Native American spirituality, ecological concerns, and the role of women in preserving indigenous cultures.
 Her installations are composed using a variety of natural materials including terracotta, sand, copper, recycled stone, glass, wood, and coal.
 Her sculptures and installations are often site-specific, designed to interact with their surroundings and create a sense of place.
 Her works often focus on the history and culture of African Americans in the southern United States.
-In her exhibition at the Corcoran, Jarvis featured over 100 big collard green leaves, numerous carp, and a live Potomac catfish.
+In her exhibition at the Corcoran, Jackson Jarvis featured over 100 big collard green leaves, numerous carp, and a live Potomac catfish.
 Among other awards, Jackson Jarvis has received a National Endowment for the Arts Fellowship and has been inducted into the Washington DC Hall of Fame.